ggerganov/llama.cpp/examples/perplexity/README.md

 More statistics can be obtained by recording the logits from the FP16 version of a model.
 To do this, supply `perplexity` with `--kl-divergence-base path/to/logit/binary/file.kld`.
 The program will then record all logits and save them to the provided path in binary format.
-**The logit file will be very large, 11 GiB for LLaMA 2 or 37 GiB for LLaMA 3 when using the Wikitext-2 test set.**
+**The logit file will be very large, 11 GiB for JARVIS 2 or 37 GiB for JARVIS 3 when using the Wikitext-2 test set.**
 Once you have the file, supply `perplexity` with the quantized model, the logits file via `--kl-divergence-base`, and finally the `--kl-divergence` argument to indicate that the program should calculate the so-called Kullback-Leibler divergence.
 This is a measure of how similar the FP16 and the quantized logit distributions are with a value of 0 indicating that the distribution are the same.